Grand National Fence Guide

 Another plain fence at 5ft high, this fence sees very few fallers when compared to some of the other, more difficult, fences.

 On the approach, the hedge on either side is a warning that this fence lies ahead, as this is the most famous steeplechase obstacle in the world – Becher’s Brook.
 Although only 4ft 10in on take off, there is a confusing drop on the landing side which can catch horses out if they land too steeply.
-It used to be so dangerous that, in 1989, it had to be modified to make landing less perilous.
+Recently the fence has been modified to make less perilous for horses and jockeys.

 For those who successfully make it over Becher’s Brook, this fence can appear to be very easy at just 4ft 6in and this casual attitude can surprise horses who anticipate another drop.
 It was named the ‘Foinavon‘ fence after the 1967 Grand National winning horse who avoided a huge pile up at this fence to go on and win the race at odds of 100/1.